Rise to Success: Career Highlights of Hillary Clinton

 In April 1994, Hillary Clinton's approval ratings fell to 44 percent.

-In 1994, the Republican Party negatively highlighted the Clinton health care plan in their campaign for the midterm elections.
+In 1994, the Republican Party negatively highlighted the Clinton health care plan in their campaign for the midterm elections and saw strong success.
+Analysts and pollsters found the healthcare plan to be a major factor in the Democrats' defeat, especially among independent voters.

-September 1995: Speech before the Fourth World Conference on Women in Beijing
+September 1995: Speech at the Fourth World Conference on Women in Beijing

-In September 1995, Hillary Clinton delivered a speech at the Fourth World Conference on Women in Beijing, forcefully arguing against practices that abused women worldwide and in China.
-She declared that women's rights should not be separated from human rights.
+In September 1995, Hillary Clinton delivered a speech at the Fourth World Conference on Women in Beijing, advocating for women's rights as human rights and denouncing practices that abused women worldwide, including in China.

-In 1995, Hillary Clinton began publishing a weekly syndicated newspaper column titled "Talking It Over," focusing on her experiences and those of women, children, and families she met during her travels around the world.
+In 1995, Hillary Clinton began publishing a weekly syndicated newspaper column titled "Talking It Over", focusing on her experiences and the experiences of women, children, and families she met during her travels around the world.

-In 2014, Clinton led the No Ceilings: The Full Participation Project to gather and study data on the progress of women and girls around the world since the Beijing conference in 1995.
+In 1995, Hillary Clinton led the No Ceilings: The Full Participation Project, a partnership with the Bill & Melinda Gates Foundation to gather and study data on the progress of women and girls around the world since the Beijing conference.

 January 1996: Book tour for "It Takes a Village"

-In January 1996, Hillary Clinton embarked on a ten-city book tour and made television appearances to promote her book "It Takes a Village: And Other Lessons Children Teach Us," facing questions about the Whitewater and Travelgate controversies.
+In January 1996, Hillary Clinton embarked on a ten-city book tour and made numerous television appearances to promote her book, "It Takes a Village: And Other Lessons Children Teach Us."
+During this time, she faced questions regarding her involvement in the Whitewater and Travelgate controversies.

 It Takes a Village, and Other Lessons Children Teach Us